carpool-and-go/carpool-and-go.github.io/docs/index.md

 ![](https://cdn.discordapp.com/attachments/959715872673521695/973388066569998336/rateOthers.png)

 ### Admin Page
 The admin page is a page that is similar to the drivers/riders page in that it displays the profiles based on their locations (filtered by a small filter container), however each profile also has an edit profile button that allows an admin to edit their profile.
-Later down the line, a "delete profile" button will be added.
+Admins can also delete profiles if they need to with the delete profile button.
 ![](https://media.discordapp.net/attachments/959715872673521695/968625605149081690/AdminPage.PNG?width=881&height=335)

 ### Night Light Mode